 passports provides and pays for a Post Departure Travel Protection Plan that includes coverage for Trip Interruption, Trip Delay, Baggage Loss or Delay, Medical Expense and Evacuation and more.

-Beijing city sightseeing: Local guide, Kung Fu lesson, Temple of Heaven Park, Tian'anmen Square, Forbidden City, Panoramic view from Jingshan Park
+Beijing city sightseeing: Local guide, Kung Fu lesson, Visit to the Temple of Heaven Park, Visit to Tian'anmen Square, Visit to the Forbidden City, Panoramic view from Jingshan Park

 Peking Roast Duck dinner

 Excursion to the Great Wall: Great Wall of China, Hike along the Great Wall

 Departure transfer, High-speed train Beijing-Xi'an, Arrival transfer